ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the Low Birthweight and Short Gestation exposure data from GBD to initialize the risk exposure categories of simulants a follows:
+Use the Low Birthweight and Short Gestation exposure data from GBD to initialize the risk exposure categories of simulants as follows:

 * Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) at the beginning of the simulation should be assigned an LBWSG